Paperwork For Puppy Sale

-Necessary Puppy Paperwork
+Breeder Puppy Contract and Paperwork

-What follows is a guide to what's involved in the process of a puppy sale, and what you should ask your breeder for at the point of purchase.
+What follows is a guide to what's involved in the process of a puppy sale and what you should ask your breeder for at the point of purchase.

 Receipt